Marblo00/Thesis---Representation-Learning-for-Financial-Time-Series/README.md

 This project investigates whether learned latent representations of financial time series improve volatility regime classification and regime change detection compared to classical feature engineering methods.

-The work is conducted as part of a Master's thesis at KTH.
+The work is conducted as part of a Bachelors's thesis at KTH Royal Institute of Technology.

 ---